dougbutner/web-4/README.md

 ## Why do we need this, again?
 Democratic systems certainly are being built without biometric verification, and will continue to be even after suitable biometric technology develops along the open source, client-side requirements.
 For now, **decentralized solutions** like [Civic](https://www.civic.com/), and centralized tech like [Facetec](https://www.facetec.com/FaceTec_3D_Face_Matching_Whitepaper.pdf) provide the necessary individuality at the cost of trust and requirement of citizenship.
 Additionally, **biometric data can be avoided entirely** by using a social verification platform like [BrightID](https://www.brightid.org/) or piggybacking a community like [Eden on EOS](https://edeneos.org/) that has a list of socially verified accounts on-chain.
 As different projects implement web 4 in their own ways, the ideas presented thus far will develop as flaws are found.
 And there's always the ability to use a whitelist, the most low-tech, high-trust, and simplest solution.

+## Integrations
+Solutions exist to allow any developer to prompt for a fingerprint scan or facial scan, even from the browser.
+[4] This makes integration of an already-accepted biokey type on a cellphone into any web3 application feasible.

 ## Trust Issues
 The biggest issue with biometrics is the lack of trust the general population has (or should have) with giving up their biometric data, including the growing number of facial recognition softwares and databases.
 The lack of trust is almost always associated with an individual's **lack of clear consent**, and lack of understanding the technology itself.